Abbotsleigh: House system

 The house system has been modified over time to reflect the changing needs of the school, and its increased enrolment.
 One of the most significant changes occurred in the late 1960s under then Headmistress Betty Archdale.
 Senior school houses had previously been named after well-known male Australian poets, and Archdale introduced new house names recognising accomplished Australian women.
 This was the basis for the senior school houses in use today.
 Houses now compete for the House Choir banner and the Spirit Cup, as well as the Sports Cup.
 Since 2008 girls have organised get-to-know-each-other events and House Days where students of the same house assemble at lunch time and have a large "house picnic".

 Boarding

 Abbotsleigh has offered boarding since its establishment, and currently caters for boarding students from the greater metropolitan area, rural New South Wales and overseas.
-The school currently has five boarding houses:
+The school has five boarding houses at the moment.